davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

     as needed.

 signal

+  .. index:: signal function attribute, AVR

-  ``signal`` function attribute, AVRUse this attribute on the AVR to indicate that the specified function is an interrupt handler.
+  Use this attribute on the AVR to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.